 But only do it if you have goals set, and you understand your time horizon and attitude to risk.

 Another subtle point to make is that it is the fastest way for you to become a business owner.
 Potentially the owner of thousands of businesses.

-How to get involved: Before you act, you must first understand.
-Follow the link below, and read related posts.
+How to get involved: Before you act, you must first learn practically and understand.

 Then look up innovators such as ‘Vanguard’ who have made things very easy for you and me.
 Other providers exist also such as ‘iShares’.